RaphaelBecquart/IJM-internship/README.md

      ADVANCEMENT: see note below.

-     NOTE: I need to think: how i will get the data from the CNN to know how i will inject them in thi script
+     NOTE: I need to think: how will I get the data from the CNN to know how I will inject them in thi script

-     So far, this is write in ./Centriole_Compensation.ipynb.
+     So far, this is written in ./Centriole_Compensation.ipynb.
-     In this notebook,

-  5/ Summarized the data for a worm
+  6/ Summarize the worm's data into a CSV file as a list of lists, each containing data for individual reoriented centrioles:

 # TO DO LIST: